Position

 • Implement data security measures to protect sensitive information.

-• Collaborate with software developers to integrate database systems with applications.
+• Collaborate with software developers and other IT professionals to integrate database systems with applications.

-• Perform regular backups and ensure data integrity and recovery procedures are in place.
+• Perform regular backups and data recovery procedures.

 Qualifications